Patrouille Suisse

 The Patrouille Suisse is an aerobatic team of the Swiss Air Force.
-The team flies six Northrop F-5E Tiger II fighter/bomber jets.
+The team flies six Northrop F-5E Tiger II fighter jets.

 History

-The Patrouille Suisse was founded on August 22, 1964 with four Hawker Hunters.
-Two displays were also flown 1968 with the Dassault Mirage IIIS under the name "Patrouille de Suisse Mirage".
+The Patrouille Suisse was founded on 22 August 1964 with four Hawker Hunters.
+Two displays were also flown 1968 with the Dassault Mirage III under the name "Patrouille de Suisse Mirage".
 Other than those shows the Patrouille Suisse retained the Hunter.
 In 1970, a fifth aircraft was added to the team, followed by the sixth shortly thereafter.
 In 1977 a smoke system was introduced.

 The Patrouille Suisse flew its Hawker Hunters for the last time in 1994 and transitioned to the faster and more maneuverable Northrop F-5E Tiger II adding smoke systems in 1996.
 In April the following year, a Pilatus PC-6 Porter single-engine turboprop light aircraft was assigned as a support aircraft, painted in the team's colour scheme.

 In February 2013, the Swiss Minister of Defence, Ueli Maurer, stated that the Patrouille Suisse would be disbanded by early 2016 due to the withdrawal of the F-5 from service.
-One possible plan was to equip the team with the F/A-18C, but since the decision not to buy 22 Gripen E aircraft was made, the air force will have insufficient F/A-18s to do this.

-As of the summer of 2014 the new plan is that by the end of 2016 the team will move from six F-5Es to four F/A-18Cs.
-Fewer air displays will be flown and the aircraft will probably not receive special paint.
-There are still plans by the Swiss Air Force and in the Swiss parliament to operate eighteen F-5E and four F-5F until 2018.
+The Swiss parliament decided not to purchase 22 Gripen E replacement aircraft.
+In summer of 2014, the Swiss Air Force released plans to move from six F-5Es to four F/A-18Cs by the end of 2016.
+To facilitate these reduced operations, fewer air displays would be flown and, as a result, the aircraft were unlikely to receive special paint.

+Swiss Air Force and the Swiss parliament planned to extend the service of eighteen F-5E and four F-5F until 2018.
 This would also include the continued operation of the Patrouille Suisse flying the F-5E until 2018.

-A unique Flight Demonstration was performed by the Patrouille Suisse on September 7, 2014 at the Air14 Air Show at Payerne Air Base as they flew a 15-plane display with the PC-7 Team.
+A unique Flight Demonstration was performed by the Patrouille Suisse on 7 September 2014 at the Air14 Air Show at Payerne Air Base as they flew a 15-plane display with the PC-7 Team.

 Accidents

-On June 9, 2016 two of the Northrop F-5E Tiger II's collided in mid-air, while training for the Royal Netherlands Air Force Open Days airshow at Leeuwarden Air Base.
+On 9 June 2016, two of the Northrop F-5E Tiger II's collided in mid-air, while training for the Royal Netherlands Air Force Open Days airshow at Leeuwarden Air Base.
 One aircraft crashed in a pond near Beetgum after the pilot safely ejected, while the other was damaged, but landed safely.
-It was the first accident the team has had.
+Following investigation, errors by Patrouille Suisse pilots were found to be the cause of the crash, with prosecutors citing overconfidence as a factor.

+On 15 June 2023, two Patrouille Suisse aircraft made contact during a training flight for a performance at the Federal Yodeling Festival in Baar, Zug.
+The nose cone of one aircraft was severed by the collision and impacted a house, breaking windows and injuring one person on the ground.
+A braking parachute was also deployed by the collision which also fell to the ground.
+The involved aircraft were able to land with no further incidents and without injuries to the pilots.